On the spectrum of the periodic focusing Zakharov-Shabat operator

-We should note that the terminology \textit{finite-gap potential} is much more common in the literature, especially in the context of special solutions of infinite-dimensional integrable systems (e.g., see \cite{BBEIM}).
-In the self-adjoint case, every finite-gap potential is also a finite-band potential and viceversa, so the two concepts are equivalent.
-However, we will show below that this is not true in the non-self-adjoint case.
+We note that the terminology ``finite-gap potential'' is much more common in the literature, especially in the context of special solutions of infinite-dimensional integrable systems (e.g., see~\cite{BBEIM}).
+In the self-adjoint case, every finite-gap potential is also a finite-band potential and vice versa, so the two concepts are equivalent.
+However, this is not true in the non-self-adjoint case.